 What is a 'commercial mortgage' and why might I want one?

 A commercial mortgage is a loan secured on property that is not your residential home.
 The proceeds from a commercial mortgage are typically used to buy, refinance or redevelop commercial property.

 Would I need to offer any security or deposit?

 Security is taken via a legal charge on the property or asset being financed.
-A lender will typically instruct a valuation to ensure the property is suitable security for the mortgage.
-Most lenders will expect at least a 30% deposit, with some being able to take other property and assets to provide 100% of the finance required.
+A lender will typically carry out a valuation to ensure the property is suitable security for the mortgage.
+Most lenders will expect at least a 30% deposit, with some being able to take other property and assets into account to provide 100% of the finance required.